Best pet supplies on Amazon | CNN Underscored

 Wobble Wag Giggle Ball Interactive Dog Toy ($11.99; amazon.com)

-This Wobble Wag Giggle Ball will keep your dog healthy, happy and occupied thanks to its easy rolling design and “giggle” noises.
+This Wobble Wag Giggle Ball will keep your dog healthy, happy and occupied, thanks to its easy rolling design and “giggle” noises.

 Rocco & Roxie Supply Professional Strength Stain and Odor Eliminator ($19.97; amazon.com)

 This enzyme-powered stain and odor remover is a No. 1 Amazon bestseller — and for good reason.
-With more than 24,000 reviews, it doesn’t just removes stains with ease, but it also helps instantly erase odors as well.
+With more than 24,000 reviews, it doesn’t just removes stains with ease, but it also helps instantly erase odors.

 AmazonBasics Dog and Puppy Potty Training Pads ($19.23; amazon.com)